1.

 10.

-O’Connor, B. Gender, Class and Television Viewing: Audience Responses to the Ballroom of Romance. in Media Audiences in Ireland: Power and Cultural Identity (University College Dublin Press, 1997).
+O’Connor, B. Gender, Class and Television Viewing: Audience Responses to the Ballroom of Romance. in Media Audiences in Ireland: Power and Cultural Identity (University College Dublin Press, Dublin, 1997).

 11.

-McKee, A. Textual analysis: a beginner’s guide.
-(Sage Publications, 2003).
+McKee, A. Textual Analysis: A Beginner’s Guide.
+(Sage Publications, London, 2003).

 12.

-Croteau, D., Hoynes, W., Milan, S. & Croteau, D. Media/society: industries, images, and audiences.
-(SAGE, 2012).
+Croteau, D., Hoynes, W., Milan, S. & Croteau, D. Media/Society: Industries, Images, and Audiences.
+(SAGE, Thousand Oaks, Calif, 2012).

 13.

 Briggs, A. & Burke, P. A Social History of the Media: From Gutenburg to the Internet.
-(Polity Press, 2009).
+(Polity Press, Cambridge, 2009).

 14.

-Thompson, J. B. The Media and the development of modern societies. in The media and modernity: a social theory of the media (Polity Press, 2011).
+Thompson, J. B. The Media and the development of modern societies. in The media and modernity: a social theory of the media (Polity Press, Cambridge, 2011).

 15.